So far we’ve focused on building a plain “2G” (voice and SMS only) network, which was all consumers expected twenty years ago.

 GPRS and EDGE

 GPRS comes in two flavors, GPRS and EDGE.

 GPRS (General Packet Radio Services) was the first of the two, standardised in R97, and allowed users to reach a downlink speeds of up to 171Kbps using GMSK on the air interface to encode the data.

-As the difference between GPRS and EDGE is encoding on the air interface, from a core perspective it’s treated the same way, however the BSC needs to tell the BTS which encoding to use, so again we’ll need to specify it in the BSC for the BTS.
+As the difference between GPRS and EDGE is encoding on the air interface, from a core perspective it’s treated the same way, however as our BTS gets all it’s brains from the BSC, we’ll need to specify if the BTS should use EDGE or GPRS it in the BSC’s BTS config.

 On the BSC for each BTS we want to enable for packet data, we’ll need to define the parameters.